econia-labs/emojicoin-dot-fun/doc/architecture-specification.md

 These keywords `SHALL` be in `monospace` for ease of identification.

+## Terminology

+1. Price `SHALL` be interpreted as a ratio of quote to base.
+1. Volume `SHALL` be interpreted in terms of the net proceeds to transactional counterparties, independent of fees: base volume `SHALL` be interpreted as the swapper's net proceeds in a buy, or the amount deposited into the market in a sell; quote volume `SHALL` be interpreted as the swapper's net proceeds in a sell, or the amount deposited into the market in a buy.

 ## General mechanism

 1. Each emojicoin market `SHALL` be denominated in `APT`.